Moneytopia Game and Tutorials

 Your goal is to successfully manage your money throughout life, until you achieve your Big Dream.
 To win, keep careful track of your finances, pay your bills on time, and take care of all the little day-to-day things that can impact your finances.
-Want to know more, check out the preview or dive in and play a round of Moneytopia then tell us what you think.
+Want to know more, check out the preview or dive in and play a round of Moneytopia.

 |What Are You Worth?

 Your net worth is the amount of money you have when you add up everything you own and subtract all your debts.
 Many factors influence whether your net worth goes up or down.
 This tutorial includes a blank worksheet to help you calculate your personal net worth.
 View Tutorial

 It's important to monitor financial ratios that will tell you if you have too much debt.
 Lenders use financial ratios to predict your ability to pay back a loan.
 Monitoring these ratios yourself will help you avoid surprises when you need a loan, and will enable you to spot the warning signs of debt before you get in over your head.
 View Tutorial

 According to a survey by the Federal Trade Commission, nearly 25 million adults were victims of fraud during that year.
 Financial fraud can be sophisticated and trap even experienced consumers.
 But there are steps you can take to protect yourself.
 View Tutorial

 |What Makes Up a Mortgage?

 Many people think a mortgage payment consists of only two parts: principal and interest.
 However, there are two more parts: taxes and insurance.
 Lenders use PITI—principal, interest, taxes, and insurance—together with the borrower’s income to evaluate the borrower’s capability to repay the loan.
 This tutorial includes a worksheet to help you calculate how much house you can really afford.
 View Tutorial